What No One Tells You About Happily Ever After.

 He knows what pressure and perfectionism can do to your soul.
 He knows how to stay calm when everything’s on fire.
 And he brought that same ethic into the life we’ve built, where the pace is slower but the stakes are just as high.

-In the early years together, it was exactly what we imagined: motorcycle getaways with nowhere to be, tasting menus we saved for, late nights in unfamiliar towns where everything felt like a beginning.
-We lived wide open.
-Intentional.
-And even with a daughter to raise, we diligently carved out space for us.
+In our early years together, it was exactly what we imagined: motorcycle getaways with nowhere to be, tasting menus we saved for, late nights in unfamiliar towns where everything felt like a beginning.
+We lived wide open, intentionally.
+And even with a daughter to raise, we diligently carved out space for ourselves.

 Maybe we’ll make it back for our twentieth.

-Because even though right now our scenery looks markedly different, we still have the same values, and the same stubborn refusal to let anyone but us write our ending.
+Even though our scenery looks markedly different right now, we still have the same values and the same stubborn refusal to let anyone but us write our ending.

 These days, our intimacy includes an unspoken domestic cold war that started when I refused to wear an "I Voted" sticker after a recent local election.
 I vote because it’s my civic duty, and those ugly stickers scream ‘participation trophy’ to me.
-Sorry, it just does.
+I'm sorry, it just does.

 Naturally, he took this as a challenge in light of a petty squabble we'd just had.